-The American Seed Trade Association (ASTA) welcomes the opportunity to provide comments on USTR's proposed Fair and Resilient Trade Pillar of the Indo-Pacific Economic Framework (IPEF).
+The American Seed Trade Association (ASTA) welcomes the opportunity to provide comments on USTR's the U.S.-Kenya Strategic Trade and Investment Partnership (STIP).
 The international movement of seed is critical to the growth and prosperity of our member companies.
-Our comments detail specific recommendations to ease regulatory trade barriers in the region related to import policies, technical barriers, phytosanitary measures, biotechnology, and intellectual property rights protection in key foreign markets.
+Our comments are focused on the following issues: agriculture; environment; transparency and good regulatory practices; standards collaboration; customs and trade facilitation; and other practices that undermine fair market opportunities.
+ASTA's recommendations suggest methods to ease regulatory trade barriers related to import policies, technical barriers, phytosanitary measures, biotechnology and new plant breeding technologies, and intellectual property rights protections.

-Founded in 1883, the American Seed Trade Association (ASTA) is one of the oldest trade organizations in the United States.
-Its membership consists of nearly 700 companies involved in seed production and distribution, plant breeding, and related industries in North America.
+Founded in 1883, ASTA is one of the oldest trade organizations in the U.S. Its membership consists of nearly 700 companies involved in seed production and distribution, plant breeding, and related industries in North America.
 ASTA members research, develop, produce and distribute all varieties of seeds - including grasses, forages, flowers, vegetables, row crops, and cereals.
-ASTA membership includes approximately 85% of all private seed companies operating in the U.S. Ninety-five percent of ASTA's active members are small businesses that report annual sales of less than \$15 million.
+ASTA membership includes approximately 85% of all private seed companies operating in the U.S. Ninety-five percent of ASTA's active members are small businesses as defined by the Small Business Administration.
 ASTA values and promotes diversity of membership, in terms of company size, products and geographic area served.
-Seed products from ASTA members support agricultural producers of food products and farm commodities in the U.S. and around the world.
+Seed products from ASTA members support agricultural producers of food products and farm commodities in the U.S. and globally.